Earth Day Clean Up Poster

 • Sheridan College: Stephane Dagenais and Treetops Estates residents meet on the west side of Marlborough Court and welcome students and other neighbours to join them.

-• Sixth Line and Glenashton Drive: First year site coordinator Simon Mak and the Catalyst Network will begin their cleanup from this intersection.
+• Sixth Line and Glenashton Drive: First-year Site Coordinator Simon Mak and the Catalyst Network will begin their cleanup going south from this intersection.

 • Algrove Park: Councillor Tom Adams welcomes residents to join him here.